-Earlier this year, the IRS extended the deadline to file your 2019 tax return from April 15 to July 15, giving taxpayers three extra months to prepare their tax returns.
-Now, that deadline is almost here.
-Dealing with your taxes may seem daunting, but it doesn’t have to be.
-Here are eight ways you can get ready to file your 2019 tax return, whether you’re working with an accountant or tax preparation software like TurboTax.
+Tax season is here and it’s time to start thinking about your 2020 tax return.
+Dealing with your taxes doesn’t have to be daunting.
+Here are eight ways you can get ready to file your 2020 tax return, whether you’re working with an accountant or tax preparation software like TurboTax.

 1. Mark your calendar

-Before you do anything else, put July 15 in your calendar.
+Highlight April 15 on your calendar before you do anything else.
 This is the date by which you must either file your taxes or Form 4686 to get a tax extension.
-It’s also the deadline to contribute to an Individual Retirement Account (IRA) for 2019 if you haven’t already maxed yours out.
-You don’t need to wait until July 15 to submit your tax return – you can go for it as soon as you have all of the necessary documents.
+It’s also the deadline to contribute to an Individual Retirement Account (IRA) for 2020 if you haven’t already maxed yours out.
+You don’t need to wait until April 15 to submit your tax return — you can do so as soon as you have all the necessary documents.

 2. Gather your documents